hausgold/boltless/README.md

 perform the statement and it fetches the results in a lazily mapped way.
 With the result mapping you have to pay a little performance penalty, but its only ~3.57% overhead, so its enabled by default.
-To turn it off, add `raw_results: true` as addtional keyword argument to all top-level calls. (eg.
+To turn it off, add `raw_results: true` as additional keyword argument to all top-level calls. (eg.
 `Boltless.execute!('RETURN 1', raw_results: true)`)

 ### Transactions